nekos-best/docs/src/legal/terms.md

 ## United States Legal Compliance

 You represent and warrant that (i) You are not located in a country that is subject to the United States government embargo, or that has been designated by the United States government as a "terrorist supporting" country, and (ii) You are not listed on any United States government list of prohibited or restricted parties.

+# Prohibited Uses

+## Prohibition on Scraping Images and GIFs

+Scraping, extracting, or otherwise copying images, GIFs, or other visual media from **nekos.best** using bots, crawlers, scripts, or similar technologies is strictly forbidden.
+Violations may result in an immediate IP ban from accessing **nekos.best**.

+## Prohibition on Use for AI Training and Related Purposes

+The use of any images, GIFs, or other visual media from **nekos.best** for training artificial intelligence (AI), machine learning models, or any similar technologies is forbidden.
+We do not own the images or GIFs displayed on this website mad they are shared for entertainment purposes with credits to their original sources.

 # Severability and Waiver